Explainer: Why state government resolution against citizenship law has no legal sanctity

 Pointing out that the southern state had not been affected by partition, the Governor said there are no illegal immigrants in Kerala.

-The Governor has also criticised the just concluded Indian History Congress, held in Kannur, where protests had been raised against him for his remarks on the CAA.
+The Governor has also criticised the just-concluded Indian History Congress, held in Kannur, where protests had been raised against him for his remarks on the CAA.

 Khan said the History Congress has claimed that it has made some recommendations to the state government, including not to cooperate with the Centre.

-The recommendations are "totally illegal" and has "criminal content", he said.
+The recommendations are "totally illegal" and have "criminal content", he said.

 The Kerala Assembly on Tuesday passed the resolution becoming the first state in the country to do so.